GameServerManagers/LinuxGSM-Docs/commands/install.md

 Common faults include:

-* trying to install the LinuxGSM as root.
+* Trying to install the LinuxGSM as root.
 * Trying to install LinuxGSM in a directory not owned by the correct user.
-* not making `gameserver` file executable using the `chmod +x` command.
+* Not making `gameserver` file executable using the `chmod +x` command.

-if trying to run as root LinuxGSM will fail to run.
+If trying to run as `root` LinuxGSM will fail to run.
 See FAQ.

-To check the correct user owns the directory or `gameserver` file use `ls -al`
+To check if the correct user owns the directory or `gameserver` file, use `ls -al`

 **Example output**